The Ballarat Growth Areas Framework Plan has now been adopted by the Ballarat City Council.

 Ballarat Growth Areas Framework Plan

-The City of Ballarat has developed a Draft Growth Areas Framework Plan to inform the appropriate sequencing of its future greenfield growth areas.
+The City of Ballarat has developed a Growth Areas Framework Plan to inform the appropriate sequencing of its future greenfield growth areas.

 The future greenfield growth areas include the Western and North Western Growth Areas.